jayantgulati/AWS-Three-Tier-Architecture-CloudFormation/README.md

 10. Auto-Scaling Groups
 11. CloudFront
 12. Relational Database
-13. Elastic File System
-14. SSM Parameters
+13. SSM Parameters
-15. Launch Templates
+14. Launch Templates
-16. Bastion Host
+15. Bastion Host

 All the stacks are created using nested stack.
 There is only one Main-Stack and others are nested stack.